TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-3-vite-6-react-19.md

 added 13 packages, changed 13 packages, and audited 1146 packages in 6s
 ```

 None of the breaking changes listed in the [migration guide](https://vitest.dev/guide/migration.html#vitest-3) look like they apply to me.
-I tried running my test suite and had a couple of tests fail that depend on Vitest support for fake timers.
+However, when I tried running my test suite, I had a couple of tests fail that depend on Vitest support for fake timers.

 ## Fake Timers